How Composo Works Under The Hoood

 The same response with an obvious hallucination can receive 60% on a 1-5 scale, 30% on a 1-10 scale, and 85% on a 1-100 scale.
 These scores reflect the model's sensitivity to scale configuration rather than any calibrated understanding of quality.
 Without explicit training on what different score values mean, the mapping from quality assessment to numerical output is essentially arbitrary.

 Testing across multiple formats—1-10, 0-1, -1 to 1, and letter grades (A-E)—shows that none produce a smooth correlation with actual quality.
 Changing the numeric range shifts the appearance of curves but doesn't address the underlying instability.
-Letter grades reduce variance but collapse fine distinctions, functioning more like categorical bins than calibrated numbers: most passages cluster into A-C, with D and E only appearing at extreme degradation levels.

 Score variance across runs